Tax identifiers

 Type and value

 The type attribute identifies the country that issued the tax identifier.
 The available types typically consist of a lowercase, two-letter country code.
-However, there are some countries that have more than one type and these contain a suffix to the country code.
+However, some countries have more than one and contain a suffix to the country code.
 For example, Brazil has tax identifiers with types of br, br_ie, and br_natural.

 The value is assigned by the issuing country.
 Before creating a tax identifier, you can use the tax identifier element to help you validate its format.
 This element also lets you know whether a tax identifier is required in the country where the purchase is being made.